-Brazos boys place 3rd at Bay City Meet
+Brazos boys place 3rd at Bay City meet

 Kasey Zientek was second in the boys’ 220-pound division.
 He posted 1,335 pounds and had the top squat at 575 pounds.
 Kasey’s teammates Seth Wherry (990) and Hayden Minds (940) finished fifth and sixth in the 220-pound division.

 Gauge McCain posted 825 pounds in the 165-pound division for seventh place.
-In 181, Samuel Mieth was eighth with 660 pounds.
+In 181-pounds, Samuel Mieth was eighth with 660 pounds.

 For the girls, the Cougarettes were fifth overall in the team standings with 18 points.
 Splendora was first overall with 56 points.